-a.s.r. non-life holds a strong position in the Dutch P&C insurance market.
-P&C is structurally profitable, with a good customer appreciation score.
-The growth target is in line with the growth of gross domestic product (GDP). a.s.r. non-life is strongly represented among advisors, mandated brokers and in the co-insurance market, via Corins.
-In the direct channel the revenue of a.s.r. non-life (via the Ditzo label) is stable and profitable.
-COVID-19 is also having an impact on the travel market and consequently, on the turnover of Europeesche Verzekeringen. a.s.r. non-life began offering sustainable P&C insurance at the end of 2021 through a partnership with ASN Bank.
+a.s.r. non-life has a strong track record being profitable, with a good customer appreciation score.
+Longterm growth is typically driven by the increase of the gross domestic product. a.s.r. non-life is strongly represented among advisors, mandated brokers and in the co-insurance market, via Corins.
+In the direct channel the revenue of a.s.r. non-life (via the Ditzo label) is stable and profitable. a.s.r. non-life expanded its traditional product portfolio with offering sustainable P&C insurance at the end of 2021 via ASN Bank.
+In 2022, more products have been launched.

 Simplifying and modernising the IT landscape is an important part of the strategy.
-In 2021, the P&C platform AXON was set up for the commercial products and the commercial portfolio was converted from the old IT landscape to AXON.
-The entire provincial independent advisors portfolio is now on the AXON platform.
-This is an important basis for further digitisation of the chain, improvement of service provision to customers and intermediaries, and for cost reduction.
+In 2022, the P&C commercial portfolio was converted to the AXON platform, and the old systems were decommissioned.
+This enables further digitalisation of the chain, improvement of services to customers and advisors, and cost reduction.

-Through further digitisation, the My environment for customers has been expanded.
-81.500 customers have become digital customers and have created accounts for the My environment.
-Customers assign P&C a NPS-c score of 59.
+Through further digitalisation, the "My environment" for customers has been expanded.
+By the end of 2022 over 166,000 customers had created accounts for the "My environment" (2021: approximately 80,000).
+Customers assign P&C a NPS-c score of 59 (2021: 59).

-New sustainable elements are continually added to a.s.r. non-life's products and services.
+New sustainable features are continually added to a.s.r. non-life's products and services.
 Cover for solar panels, charging units, (mini) wind turbines, heat pumps, green roofs and secondary flooding is already available.
 For damage repair, a.s.r. non-life works with a sustainable repair network (affiliated to Stichting Groen Gedaan).
-Business customers receive sustainability advice during the risk inspection.
-The acceptants consider here whether risks that are more difficult to insure from a technical insurance point of view, but that have a strong positive impact on climate change, can nevertheless be insured, partly in order to stimulate such initiatives.
-To encourage customers to improve the sustainability of their homes, a.s.r. has set up a content platform in partnership with PorteRenee.nl.
-The platform provides content to customers on how to save energy (and money).
+Corporate customers receive sustainability advice after the risk assessment.
+The underwriters assess whether risks that are more difficult to insure from a technical insurance perspective, but that have a strong positive impact on climate change, can nevertheless be insured, partly in order to stimulate such initiatives.
+To encourage corporate customers to improve the sustainability of their companies, a.s.r. non-life has set up a pilot in partnership with Klimaatroute.
+Consumers and intermediairies may find information for example on how to make an energy transition or how to adapt to climate change on our 'sustainable living' internet platform.